 What is it?

-Marijuana, also commonly known as reefer, pot, herb, ganja, and weed, is a highly varied drug used in many forms.
+Marijuana, also commonly known as weed, pot, hash, joint, and dope, is a highly varied drug used in many forms.
 It comes from the cannabis plant, which contains over four hundred chemicals, the most psychoactive being delta-9-tetrhydrocannibinol, or THC.
 Most forms of marijuana contain 2-5% THC concentration, although some, such as hash oil contain THC concentrations of 20-70%.
-The leaves of the cannabis plant are dried to make marijuana which are then inhaled through the lungs by smoking (joints, bongs) or ingested through the mouth by eating (edibles).
-Other parts of the plant are processed into hash, oil, or tar, which all contain THC.
-In our discussion of marijuana, THC will be the most important chemical that leads to many of the effects experienced by users.

 What are the effects?